Networking in Business

 And this is where some people come a cropper.

 If you're already shy or are uncomfortable in the networking arena, confidence isn't necessarily the first quality that springs to mind.
 Now, we can't transform you into a confident person, in one short document.
 We can, however, give you a few tips on how to start thinking like one.
 And we know, that if you start thinking like one, your behaviour will eventually follow.

 Remember earlier we talked about enthusiasm.
-When you think about something you're enthusiastic about, it does spill over and affect how you speak.
+When you think about something you're enthusiastic about, it does spill over and affects how you speak.
 For instance, instead of thinking, 'I don't know what to talk about.
 I wish I were at home in front of the telly.
 How am I going to just go up and introduce myself to someone I don't know?', you could think along the lines of, 'I really enjoyed the film I saw over the weekend.
 Who here looks like they go to films?' or 'I'm so proud my son ran in his first marathon.
 Can't wait to bore people about his achievement.'